 The information in this section contains an essential list of what you must do before and while you are travelling, and what to do if something goes wrong.
-We have also included travel insurance for backpacker information.
+We have also included traveller and backpacker advice.

-* Passport - Make sure your passport is valid before travelling, and that it has at least 6 months validity left.
-If you require a new passport, or want to renew an expiring or lost passport, go to your local Post Office and Pick up 1 of 2 forms.
+Make sure your passport is valid before travelling, and that it has at least 6 months validity left.
+If you require a new passport, or want to renew an expiring or lost passport, go to your local post office and pick up 1 of 2 forms.
 Form A is for first time applications; Form R is used to renew a passport which has expired, or to replace one which has been lost or stolen.
 Issuing of passports can take from two weeks to a month, depending on the time of year that you apply and costs £42.
 If you are in a real hurry, you can take your passport application into the passport office personally.
 This will cost you a £10 handling fee.
 Take a photocopy of your passport and leave it at home with a responsible person.

-* Travel Insurance - 'If you can't afford Travel Insurance, you can't afford to Travel!'
-The most important thing travel insurance should cover you for is medical expenses, as this is what will cost the most if you aren't covered.
-Downunder Travel Insurance offers affordable policies for anyone 55 years of age or under, focusing on travel insurance for backpacker.
-Click here to be get a FREE online quote and 10% off.
-Make sure you take your travel insurance policy number with you, aswell as the emergency medical assistance telephone number.
+"If you can't afford travel insurance, you can't afford to travel!"
+The most important thing, travel insurance, should cover you for is medical expenses, as this is what will cost the most if you aren't covered.
+Globelink Travel Insurance offers affordable policies for anyone 89 years of age or under.
+Make sure you take your travel insurance policy number with you, as well as the emergency medical assistance telephone number.
 Leave a copy at home with a responsible person.

-* Leaving home - lock windows and doors, cancel any newspapers or milk deliveries for the time you are away.
-Make sure when turning appliances off, you DON'T unplug the fridge!
+Lock windows and doors, cancel any newspapers or milk deliveries for the time you are away.
+Make sure when turning appliances off, you don't unplug the fridge!
 Take off all unnecessary jewellry as you may be a target for thieves, and you will also appear 'rich' if visiting poorer parts of the world.

-* Power of Attorney - If you plan on travelling for an extended period of time, appoint a Power of Attorney (Parents, sibling etc) to look after your affairs whilst away.
+If you plan on travelling for an extended period of time, appoint a Power of Attorney (parents, sibling, etc.) to look after your affairs whilst away.
 They can then transfer money, look after your bills and take care of anything for you if need be.

-* Valuables - Always ensure your passport, cash and valuables are with you at all times.
+Always ensure your passport, cash and valuables are with you at all times.
 Never pack these items in the baggage you are checking in.
-It's a good idea to wear a money belt if doing alot of sightseeing in major tourist areas as you will always know where your valuables are.
+It's a good idea to wear a money belt if doing a lot of sightseeing in major tourist areas as you will always know where your valuables are.

-* Police Reports - In the event of any loss or theft, make sure you report it to the local Police and you obtain a copy of the report.
+In the event of any loss or theft, make sure you report it to the local police and you obtain a copy of the report.
 This is necessary to make an insurance claim.
-Make sure that you take a copy of the form before you send it to the Insurance Claims Office.
+Make sure that you take a copy of the form before you send it to the Insurance Claims office.

-* Insurance Claims - If something happens to you or your possessions and you are covered under one of Globelink Insurance's policies, check out our how to make a claim section.
+If something happens to you or your possessions and you are covered under one of Globelink insurance policies, check out our how to make a claim section.
 Backpacker insurance is a must for those of you taking off overseas for any period of time.